num0005/h2codez_docs/docs/Haloscript/data_types.md

 ### Objects / Object Names ###

-Objects and Object names are the same with two minor differences, objects can be set to `NONE` meaning no object and object names can't.
+Objects and Object names are the same with one minor difference, objects can be set to `NONE` meaning no object and object names can't.
 So you can use `sound_impulse_start` without an object but not `object_create`

-The other minor difference is how casting works on them, once again see [Type Casting](type_casting.md) for more.

 The full list of object/object name types is: